iqm-finland/KQCircuits/docs/developer/sonnet_export.rst

 Exporting to Sonnet
 ===================
-The scope of this script is up to one chip.
-Generating .son files for wafers can be done but is increasingly slow due to the port-edge finding algorithm.
-Pre-processing wafers in Sonnet however requires a huge amount of RAM.
+Exporting to Sonnet is supported for up to one chip but generating .son files for larger geometry is increasingly slow due to the port-edge finding algorithm.
+In addition, processing in Sonnet becomes impractical due to huge amount of RAM needed.
+Simpler geometry is preferred.

 Instructions
 ------------